CRC MAIN: 303.623.1540 or 800.516.6284

 email hidden; JavaScript is required

-Alex brings over ten years of experience in the fields of education, leadership, and community engagement.
+Alex brings over twelve years of experience in the fields of education, leadership, and community engagement.
 As the Director of Civic Engagement, Alex oversees CRC’s civic engagement programs including the Participation Project and The Root Causes Network helping nonprofits to build and strengthen their advocacy efforts.
 While born and raised in Denver, Alex has spent the majority of her adult life moving around the US and abroad, including living in Kenya and Malaysia, and she is happy to once more be settled in the sunny state of Colorado.
-Alex has a masters’ degree in conservation social science and is passionate about working at a systems level to tackle complex social issues.
+Alex has a masters’ degree in conservation social science, is a graduate of the Family Leadership Training Institute (FLTI), and is passionate about working at a systems level to tackle complex social issues.
 In her free time, Alex can be found hiking, playing volleyball, or exploring one of Denver’s many thrift stores.

 Katy Pepinsky (she, her, ella)